-- ^{7.1.} The applicant is required to affix a notice to the premises, so it is easily visible and legible to the public on the day they submit the application to Rochford District Council.
-Applicants must ensure the notice remains in place for the public consultation period which is the period of 5 working days beginning with the day after the day the application is submitted to Rochford District Council.
-When counting 'working days' public holidays are not included.
-Applicants are encouraged to keep evidence of this. - ^{7.2.} The applicant is encouraged to talk to neighbouring businesses and occupiers prior to applying to Rochford District Council, and so take any issues around noise, and nuisance into consideration as part of the proposal.
+- The applicant is required to affix a notice to the premises, so it is easily visible and legible to the public on the day they submit the application to Rochford District Council.
+Applicants must ensure the notice remains in place for the public consultation period which is the period of 7 days beginning with the day after the day the application is submitted to Rochford District Council.
+Applicants are encouraged to keep evidence of this. - The applicant is encouraged to talk to neighbouring businesses and occupiers prior to applying to Rochford District Council, and so take any issues around noise, and nuisance into consideration as part of the proposal.